• Skip to primary navigation

 Pro Tips:

-1. The two most important points to success are grill setup and knowing the endpoint of cooking.
+1. The three most important points to success are grill setup, keeping the right grill surface temperature, and knowing the endpoint of cooking.

-2. If you are unsure of your grill setup or doing smaller ribs, start checking at 1 ½ hours.
+2. If you are unsure of your grill setup or doing smaller ribs, start checking at 1ยฝ hours.
 Also, review How To Set Up Your Gas Grill for Smoking and Low and Slow Cooking.

 3. The endpoint:

-c) When you pick up the ribs with tongs, holding them about ⅓ of the way up, they crack some.
+c) When you pick up the ribs with tongs, holding them about โ…“ of the way up, they crack a bit.

 4. This post is for one slab of baby backs.
-You could do two side by side if you have enough space or use a rib rack.
-The time is about 2-3 hours.
-If you have a large slab of ribs or do a rib rack to cook more slabs, you will need to add some time.
+If you have enough space, you could do two side by side, or use a rib rack.
+If you have a large slab of ribs or do a rib rack to cook more slabs, you must add some time.
 And if you use a larger rib like a St. Louis or spare ribs, they will also take longer.

 Helpful links